PAS LABS – 2020

 - Approaches to genetic analytics in patients with intellectual and developmental disabilities.

 The new Learning Pathways below provide a mechanism for developing cross-disciplinary content throughout the program.
-You will be able to identify learning pathway pilots throughout the program and hope you can attend as many as possible.
+You will be able to identify learning pathway pilots throughout the program and we hope you can attend as many as possible.
 We encourage you to employ these over-arching concepts as you develop your submissions.

 - Digital Therapeutics Pathway: Highlights EHR utilization, telehealth, eHealth applications, big data analytics, and evidence-based therapeutics driven by high quality software programs and wearable technologies to prevent, manage, and/or treat medical issues (i.e. adherence).

 - Trainee Pathway: Focuses on career development, networking, skills development and informational sessions that foster mentor/mentee interactions.
 Focused PAS Lab Pilots for 2020 include:

 o PAS FRIDAY IN THE PARC (Pediatric Science And Research Career Day) – This new focus for Friday’s pre-conference programming creates opportunities for PAS Partner and Alliance societies to continue growing the pediatric research pipeline and to feature their career development initiatives.
 Find complete descriptions here.

 - Clinical/Research Pathway: Highlights up-to-date clinical practice standards in child health, including clinical trials, global health care delivery, clinically integrated pathways and care standards, and clinical scenario simulations, especially those focused on bench to bedside and back

 - Advocacy Pathway: Highlights population and community health, public policy, social determinants of health, integrated care pathways (across community foundations, education and healthcare delivery organizations) and emerging topics relevant to child health.
 Includes topics relevant to life span, value-based care, and quality improvement science.